WebFuzzing/Commons/README.md

 # Commons
 Web Fuzzing Commons (WFC): A set of standards and library support for facilitating fuzzing Web APIs.

-## DISCLAIMER

-This is a new project, for which we are writing documentation now.
-More will be added in the next coming weeks.

 ## Overview